jgwill/coaiapy/narrative-map.md

 This iteration bumped the version to 0.2.19 so `make test-release` could upload successfully.
 Docs now mention using `bump.py` before releasing.
+- `42e5c3a` – Document repository state and installation instructions